 6. When they begin to splutter, add the mint and coriander paste.
 Fry till the paste begins to smell nice.
 It takes around 2 to 3 minutes

 7. Add tomatoes, salt and turmeric.
 Fry or cover and cook till the tomatoes turn fully mushy.

-8. Add chicken or mutton and fry on medium high flame till the meat looks white.
-Takes around 3 minutes.
+8. Add chicken or mutton and fry on low flame for 3 to 5 minutes.

 9. Add masala powder from step 3, and red chili powder.
 Fry for about 3 minutes on a low flame without burning.

 11. Cover and cook for about 5 minutes for the chicken.
 If using mutton cook till soft and tender, it doesn’t get cooked well with rice later. you can even pressure cook mutton for 1 to 2 whistles at this stage.
 The oil begins to separate and the gravy thickens.
 We do not want watery gravy.